logicuniverse/manifesto/README.md

 ## VII.
 Distributed Manifestation: Axial Slicing & Projection

-In the **LogicUniverse**, a distributed system is not an additional architectural layer or a network engineering problem; it is a **Topological Slice** of a unified Logic-IR.
+In the **LogicUniverse**, a distributed system is not an additional architectural layer or a network engineering problem; it is a **Topological Slice** of a unified LogicIR.
 Distribution is the operational act of partitioning a macro-topology across physical boundaries by projecting internal Nets into boundary interfaces.

 **Spatial Distribution: Partitioning across Nodes**